Mood Disturbance

 - If your distress, anxiety, or depression is persistent, ask your doctor about starting counseling, cognitive behavioral therapy, music therapy, or guided imagery.

-- Nutritional issues can underlie depression.
-Work with your health care provider to develop a nutrition plan.
-Avoid alcohol, caffeine and sugary drinks.
+- Work with your health care provider to develop a nutrition plan.
 Alcohol use may increase feelings of depression, anxiety, or distress.
 Caffeine use may increase feelings of anxiety.

-- Exercise may be helpful in managing mood disturbances and can improve the way you feel.
-Yoga in particular may be helpful in relieving anxiety symptoms.
+- Exercise to help manage mood disturbances and improve the way you feel.
+Yoga in particular may help relieve anxiety symptoms.

 When to Report Mood Disturbance

-- Report if your mood disturbance gets worse, if your mood is severe (>7), or mood does not improve from your self-care activities.
+- Report if your mood disturbance gets worse, is severe (e.g., lack of interest in things you usually enjoy or difficulty completing daily activities), or does not improve with your self-care activities.

-Ask your doctor what you should do in the case of an emergency and when your mood disturbance should be reported urgently.
+- Ask your doctor what you should do in case of an emergency and when your mood disturbance should be reported immediately.